databrary/policies/privacy.md

-We will keep your personal information for as long as your account is active or as needed to comply with our legal obligations, even after you\'ve closed your account, such as to fulfill our obligations to our others (including as described in Section 8), meet regulatory requirements, resolve disputes between users, to prevent fraud and abuse, or to enforce this Privacy Policy.
+We will keep your personal information for as long as your account is active or as needed to comply with our legal obligations, even after you've closed your account, such as to fulfill our obligations to our others (including as described in Section 8), meet regulatory requirements, resolve disputes between users, to prevent fraud and abuse, or to enforce this Privacy Policy.
 We may be required to retain